 It always seemed a minute away from raining as I made the 40-minute drive.
 The sun played hide-and-seek with the clouds, and I couldn’t resist the photo opportunity below as I drove past this meadow on the outskirts of Talbott.
 You can just make out the Smoky Mountains in the background.

 Dandridge was founded in 1783 by European settlers moving ever-westward, and was named in honor of Martha Dandridge Washington, wife of our first president.
-The town was the site of brief Civil War skirmish, and, grew from an initial population of ~400 residents to just under 3,000 today.
+The town was the site of a brief Civil War skirmish, and grew from an initial population of ~400 residents to just under 3,000 today.
 Dandridge is the seat of Jefferson County, and its courthouse is said to feature murals honoring such famous Tennesseans as Davy Crockett.
 On a pop culture level, Dandridge is the birthplace of wrestler Kane.

 Bethel Presbyterian Church, built in 1880 and pictured below, is one of the first historic buildings you see as you enter town via State Route 92.
-The sun’s rays were shining through a break in dark clouds directly onto the church as I drove past; by the I parked and walked back to the church, camera ready, the rays were gone and the whole effect was less impressive.
+The sun’s rays were shining through a break in dark clouds directly onto the church as I drove past; by the time I parked and walked back to the church, camera at the ready, the rays were gone and the whole effect was less impressive.
 Still, this simple church design is commonplace in East Tennessee.

 I walked along the road and admired Halloween decorations on houses such as the one featured in the next photo.
 Sadly, many homes also had “Vote Trump” signs in their front yards.

 The sky opened up and a torrential rain fell (bemoaning Trump’s candidacy, perhaps?), so I took shelter in my car until the heaviest rain subsided.
 I set off on foot for another wander around the center of town.